Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 What is the best option for hair removal at home?

 IPL devices rapidly flash light at the melanin (pigment) in your hair follicles, which in turn converts to heat beneath the skin.
-This damages the hair at the root, effectively "putting it to sleep" so that the strand falls out and grows back much finer, if at all.
+This damages the hair at the root, effectively "putting it to sleep" so that the strand falls out and grows back much finer—if at all.

 What is the healthiest hair removal method?

-How can I remove hair permanently at home?
+Can you permanently remove hair at home?

 It’s also worth noting that body hair can grow back as a result of hormonal changes, such as childbirth and menopause, for example.
-Mastering an at-home hair removal method is therefore not only convenient, but it also means you won't have to fork out for salon sessions if you do experience an unexpected and unwanted growth spurt.
+Mastering an at-home hair removal method is therefore not only convenient, but also means you won't have to fork out for salon sessions if you do experience an unexpected and unwanted growth spurt.

 At-home hair removal methods explained